Blog

 UK Government Proposes “Earned Settlement”: What Migrants Need to Know

+Settlement, also known as Indefinite Leave to Remain (ILR), allows a person to live permanently in the UK without immigration restrictions.
 Currently, most migrants can apply for settlement after five years on routes such as Skilled Worker visas.
+However, the government now proposes a new system called “earned settlement.”

 • Live in the UK permanently.